 This post contains links that, if you click on them and make a purchase, will earn me money.
 Regardless, I only recommend products or services that I believe will be good for my readers.
 Thanks for helping me continue to produce great content!

-I simply *have* to share this Holiday Breakfast Casserole with Spinach and Alpine Cheddar with you, before Christmas, because…well…and it pains me to say this, but….
+I simply *have* to share this Holiday Breakfast Casserole with Spinach and Gruyère with you, before the holidays arrive, because…well…and it pains me to say this, but….

 ~leans forward to whisper~